wwwlicious/servicestack-eventstore/ReadMe.md

 #### Modelling Events ####

 The content of events in EventStore is stored in JSON format.
-In a language based on the .Net CLR we implement each type of event that we want to work with as a class:
+In a language based on the .Net CLR we model each type of event that we want to work with as a class:
 ```csharp
 public class OrderCreated
 {